Pizza Hut of America, Inc.

 What public court records show

-Public federal court records list Pizza Hut of America, Inc. as an employer in 25 employment matters between 1993 and 2021.
+Public federal court records list Pizza Hut of America, Inc. as an employer in 24 distinct federal employment cases between 1993 and 2021.

-The most common claims on record were Retaliation, Harassment, and Failure To Accommodate.
+The most common claims on record were Retaliation and Harassment.

 These figures summarize publicly available U.S. federal court records only.
 Most workplace disputes are resolved privately and never appear in litigation.
 A case outcome reflects many factors and is not a finding that any employer violated the law.